RUNNING A BUSINESS WITH LLMS

 I don’t believe a company’s board would vote out their peers even though CEOs are obsolete.

 I thought https://fortune.com/2026/02/17/ai-productivity-paradox-ceo-study-robert-solow-information-technology-age/ was asking the wrong questions; to scale almost any system you try to do as much work at the edge (of the system) as possible.
-If they admit there is impact, they could be evaluated out of a job next.
+If C-suite admits there is impact, C-suite could be evaluated out of a job next.
 I thought https://www.forbes.com/councils/forbesbusinesscouncil/2025/11/07/the-c-suite-is-becoming-obsolete-what-should-replace-it/ was far more relevant.

 Arguments for the Position